UP | HOME

 • int, float, long, complex, boolean (True, False).

-• Sequence Types: strings, lists, tuple
+• Sequence Types: string, list, tuple

-Exploring Python and getting help
+Exploring Python and Getting help

 1. Official python documentation: https://docs.python.org/3.
 There is also a tutorial.
 If you go through the tutorial, you will be pretty well on your way.